 In this Explore recipe, you'll learn how to create a dashboard that shows detailed information about what customers are asking Answer Bot and which articles are being recommended.

 - Editor or Admin permissions (see Adding users to Explore)

 - Zendesk Guide Professional or Enterprise with the Answer Bot add-on

 In this section, you'll build a table showing detailed information about the last 100 Answer Bot tickets.
 In addition, you'll make the article names clickable so that viewers can go straight from your report to the relevant article.

-- In Explore, click the query ( ) icon.
+- In Explore, click the reports ( ) icon.

-- On the Choose a dataset page, click Answer Bot > Article Recommendations > Answer Bot: Article Recommendations, then click New query.
-Query builder opens.
+- On the Select a dataset page, click Answer Bot > Answer Bot - Article Recommendations, then click Start report.
+The report builder opens.

 - In the Metrics panel, click Add.

 - From the list of metrics, choose Answer Bot answers > Attempts, then click Apply.